-8.1 Termination for Convenience.
-Either Party may terminate this Agreement and the Term at any time and for any reason, prior to expiration of the Term, upon ten (10) calendar days' written notice.
+8.1 Termination by Company.
+Company may terminate this Agreement and the Term at any time and for any reason, prior to expiration of the Term, upon thirty (30) calendar days' written notice.
 In the event of termination pursuant to this clause, the Company shall pay Service Provider on a pro-rata basis for any Fees then due and payable for Services completed up to and including the date of such termination.

+8.2 Termination by Service Provider.
+Service Provider may terminate this Agreement and the Term at any time and for any reason, prior to expiration of the Term, upon sixty (60) calendar days' written notice.
+In the event of termination pursuant to this clause, the Company shall pay Service Provider on a pro-rata basis for any Fees then due and payable for Services completed up to and including the date of such termination.

-- 8.2 Termination for Breach.
-Either Party may terminate this Agreement, with immediate effect, if the other Party materially breaches any provision of this Agreement, including any representation or warranty hereunder, and the breaching Party fails to cure any such breach within ten (5) business days after receipt of written notice of breach. - 8.3 Obligations upon Termination or Expiration.
-Upon expiration or termination of this Agreement for, any reason, or at any other time upon the Company's written request, Service Provider shall: - (a) promptly cease performance of the Services; - (b) deliver to the Company all Deliverables (whether complete or incomplete) and all hardware, software, tools, equipment, or other materials provided for Service Provider's use by the Company; - (c) deliver to the Company all tangible documents and materials (and any copies) containing, reflecting, incorporating, or based on the Confidential Information; - (d) permanently erase all of the Confidential Information from Service Provider's computer systems; and - (e) certify in writing to the Company that Service Provider has complied with the requirements of this clause. - 8.4 Survival.
-The terms and conditions of this clause and Section 4, Section 5, Section 6, Section 7, Section 8, Section 9 and Section 10 shall survive the expiration or termination of this Agreement and the Tenn.
+8.3 Termination for Breach.
+Either Party may terminate this Agreement, with immediate effect, if the other Party materially breaches any provision of this Agreement, including any representation or warranty hereunder, and the breaching Party fails to cure any such breach within ten (5) business days after receipt of written notice of breach.

+8.4 Obligations upon Termination or Expiration.
+Upon expiration or termination of this Agreement for, any reason, or at any other time upon the Company's written request, Service Provider shall:

+(a) promptly cease performance of the Services;

+(b) deliver to the Company all Deliverables (whether complete or incomplete) and all hardware, software, tools, equipment, or other materials provided for Service Provider's use by the Company;

+(c) deliver to the Company all tangible documents and materials (and any copies) containing, reflecting, incorporating, or based on the Confidential Information;

+- (d) permanently erase all of the Confidential Information from Service Provider's computer systems; and - (e) certify in writing to the Company that Service Provider has complied with the requirements of this clause.

+8.5 Survival.
+The terms and conditions of this clause and Section 4, Section 5, Section 6, Section 7, Section 8, Section 9 and Section 10 shall survive the expiration or termination of this Agreement and the Term.